-The implementation of a robust process for defining and measuring productivity savings, as outlined in Section 1.6 of the TSP, along with a commitment from Hydro One to deliver on \$704 million in productivity savings over the 5-year planning term of the TSP, of which \$370 million will be achieved over the 3-year 1 test period.
-Hydro One achieved \$89 million in savings in 2016 through 20181.
-2 The implementation of improvements to Hydro One's investment planning 3 process, including use of a revised risk assessment framework to ensure 4 appropriate prioritization and optimization based on business and RRF outcomes 5 that are informed by Hydro One's customer engagement process.
-Hydro One also 6 increased the levels of enterprise engagement to ensure Hydro One's ability to 7 execute the plan.
-8 An evolved customer engagement process that sought feedback on both the 9 appropriate level and mix of investments through a determination of the outcomes 10 11 that customers value most.
-12 3.
-OVERVIEW OF THE TRANSMISSION BUSINESS 13 14 Hydro One's transmission assets form the backbone of Ontario's electricity system.
-The 15 system serves approximately 98% of the Province by capacity and covers some of the 16 most challenging and diverse geographies in Canada.
-The company's transmission 17 system is comprised of approximately 290 transmission stations and approximately 18 29,000 circuit kilometers of high-voltage lines and towers operating at 500 kV, 230 kV or 19 115 kV.
+- planning term of the TSP, of which \$370 million will be achieved over the 3-year test period.
+Hydro One Transmission achieved \$95.9 million in savings in 2016 through 2018. - The implementation of improvements to Hydro One's investment planning process, including use of a revised risk assessment framework to ensure appropriate prioritization and optimization based on business and RRF outcomes that are informed by Hydro One's customer engagement process.
+Hydro One also increased the levels of enterprise engagement to ensure Hydro One's ability to execute the plan. - An evolved customer engagement process that sought feedback on both the appropriate level and mix of investments through a determination of the outcomes that customers value most.

+3. OVERVIEW OF THE TRANSMISSION BUSINESS

+Hydro One's transmission assets form the backbone of Ontario's electricity system.
+The 16 system serves approximately 98% of the Province by capacity and covers some of the 17 most challenging and diverse geographies in Canada.
+The company's transmission 18 system is comprised of approximately 290 transmission stations and approximately 19 29,000 circuit kilometers of high-voltage lines and towers operating at 500 kV, 230 kV or 20 115 kV.
 It represents approximately \$13 billion in transmission assets.
-Hydro One's 20 system transmits electricity from generation sources to load customers, including 42 transmission-connected local distribution companies (LDCs), Hydro One's own distribution system, and 84 large industrial customers directly connected to the transmission system.
-It is linked to five jurisdictions adjacent to Ontario through 26 high-voltage interconnections.
-A discussion of the unique considerations and constraints

-Filed: 2019-03-21 EB-2019-0082 Exhibit A Tab 3 Schedule 1 Page 7 of 49 on Hydro One's transmission business can be found in Section 1.1 of the TSP (Exhibit B,
+Hydro One's 21 system transmits electricity from generation sources to load customers, including 42 22 transmission-connected local distribution companies (LDCs), Hydro One's own 23 distribution system, and 84 large industrial customers directly connected to the 24 transmission system.
+It is linked to five jurisdictions adjacent to Ontario through 26 25 high-voltage interconnections.
+A discussion of the unique considerations and constraints 26 on Hydro One's transmission business can be found in Section 1.1 of the TSP (Exhibit B, 27 Tab 1, Schedule 1).
+28